Majorizations for probability distributions, column stochastic matrices and their linear preservers: Preliminaries

 \section{Preliminaries}

-In this paper we demonstrate that strong majorization can be reduced to the case of column stochastic matrices.
-Since the same approach works for directional majorization and to a lesser extent for weak majorization, we also investigate these related majorizations.
+In this paper, we demonstrate that strong majorization can be reduced to the case of column stochastic matrices.
+Since the same approach works for directional majorization and, to a slightly lesser extent, for weak majorization, we also investigate these related notions.

 \begin{definition} \rm Let $A, B \in M_{n, m}$.

 \begin{itemize} \item {\em Directional majorization} is defined by $A \preceq^{d} B$ if $Av \preceq Bv$ for any $v \in \RR^m$. \item {\em Weak majorization} is defined by $A \preceq^{w} B$ if $A=RB$ for some $R \in \Omega^{row}_n$. \end{itemize} \end{definition}